-The climate is hot and moist but cooler than that the coast with strong sea breezes and frequent mist and cloud in the early morning.
+The climate is hot and moist but cooler than that the coast with strong sea breezes and frequent mist and clouds in the early morning.
 Annual rainfall is 855-1,682 mm.
 The mean annual temperature is 24.2°C.

 Drinking water, picnic items, and camping equipment if you intend to stay overnight.
-Also useful are: binoculars, camera, hat, sunscreen, sunglasses, and guidebooks.
+Also useful are: binoculars, a camera, hat, sunscreen, sunglasses, and guidebooks.